-Common Carp have been detected in all sampling years and are widespread throughout the Mitchell River, with juveniles detected as far as Kingswell Bridge in 2020.
+Common Carp have been detected in all sampling years and are widespread throughout the Mitchell River, with juvenile Common Carp detected as far upstream as Kingswell Bridge in 2020 and 2023.
+Goldfish prefer slower flowing waters and were detected in 2023.